badster-git/ComfyUI-InstantID/README.md

 It's not following ComfyUI module design nicely, but I just want to set it up for quick testing.
 Hope IPAdapterPlus will do better integrating to ComfyUI ecosystems...

+A little more explanation: Yes, I know it's great to break down nodes; but it's diffuser based implementation and its inputs / outputs are not compatible with existing other nodes.
+Even if you break down nodes, those nodes are just connecting each others within the group.
+Let's wait for better IPAdapterPlus implementation instead of introducing yet another bunch of fancy nodes just for one purpose.

 ## Install

 Just as other custom nodes: